Naturopathic Medicine

 In Europe, Naturopathic Practitioners and Naturopathic Doctors are found within specialised hospitals, while in North America, Naturopaths are classified as Primary Care Doctors who have completed four years of doctoral-level training at an accredited naturopathic medical school.
 [2]

-Naturopathic Practitioners and Naturopathic Doctors are licenced to practise in fifty per cent of Canadian provinces and thirty-eight per cent of all states/regions in the United States.
+Naturopathic Practitioners and Naturopathic Doctors are licensed to practise in 50% of Canadian provinces and 38% of all states/regions in the United States.
 [2]

-The World Naturopathic Federation (WNF) works to promote high-quality education and performance standards within the profession worldwide.
+The World Naturopathic Federation (WNF) promotes high-quality education and performance standards worldwide.
 [3]

 In Australia, the minimum qualification to practise Naturopathic Medicine is an Advanced Diploma, although many practitioners hold a bachelor’s degree that requires four years of full-time study.